DishaDewangan/Joke-Generator/README.md

-# 😂 Dad Jokes Generator
+# 😂 Pun & Fun Generator

 A fun web app that fetches and displays random dad jokes using the icanhazdadjoke API.
 Just click the button and get ready to laugh!